Foundations of a Compositional Systems Biology: Composition framework

-Additional methods of orchestration can include the management of ensemble models, with many parallel simulation of model variants running in parallel, and a step process that takes the results and integrates them into a single unified prediction.
-Biomedical digital twins \cite{laubenbacher2022building} require ongoing streaming input, and require orchestration that can continually update the composite's parameters, processes, and overall structure to match observations as they become available.
-Discovery engine composites may run inference on their internal models, and report new parameter values or other inferred knowledge through their output ports.
+Other methods of orchestration can include the management of ensemble models, with many parallel simulation of model variants being launched in parallel, and their results connected into a unified prediction.
+Biomedical digital twins \cite{laubenbacher2022building} require ongoing streaming input, with orchestration that can continually update the composite's parameters, processes, and overall structure to match observations as they become available.
+Discovery engine composites may run inference on their internal models, and through their output ports report new parameter values or other inferred knowledge.